Australian Fumigation Accreditation Scheme fumigation requirements – Questions and Answers

 What is the Australian Fumigation Accreditation Scheme?

-The Australian Fumigation Accreditation Scheme (AFAS) is a bilateral arrangement between the Australian Department of Agriculture and Water Resources (the department) and your country’s biosecurity regulatory agency.
+The Australian Fumigation Accreditation Scheme (AFAS) is a bilateral arrangement between the Australian Department of Agriculture, Water and the Environment (the department) and your country’s biosecurity regulatory agency.
 AFAS manages the high biosecurity risk posed by ineffective methyl bromide (MB) fumigations.

 AFAS ensures ongoing compliance of registered MB treatment providers with the requirements of the AFAS MB fumigation standard.
 AFAS registered treatment providers are trained in all AFAS requirements and undergo regular compliance assessments providing increased confidence in the pre-export MB fumigations conducted on Australian bound consignments.